Kometa-Team/Kometa/docs/defaults/show/country.md

 # Country Default Metadata File

-The `- pmm: show/country` Metadata File is used to dynamically create collections based on the countries available in your library.
+The `show/country` Metadata File is used to dynamically create collections based on the countries available in your library.

 Example Collections Created: